Zorawar (tank): Armament

-Zorawar is to be equipped with a 105 mm calibre gun turret procured from John Cockerill.
+Zorawar is equipped with a 105 mm calibre gun turret procured from John Cockerill.
 The tank is also equipped with auto-loader and a remote-controlled 7.62mm calibre machine gun.
 The tank can launch anti-tank guided missiles from the main gun as well as a twin side-mounted launcher on the left side.
 In October 2025, the tank's ability to fire Nag Mk2 missiles in both direct and top-attack modes from the side launcher was demonstrated.

 It also features two Safran Paseo electro-optical systems for hunter-killer capabilities, thermal imaging and laser rangefinders.
 The tanks are also reportedly equipped with C-UAS systems.
 Zorawar has an 80mm modular armored plate on its lightweight, highly durable titanium body.
 The tank's AI-powered fire control system enables it to recognize and lock onto targets automatically.
 The integrated counter unmanned air system is capable of autonomously detecting, tracking, and eliminating airborne threats.

-Engine
+Protection

+Zorawar currently has a STANAG 4569 Level 4 frontal protection and STANAG 4569 Level 2 protection for the sides and other section.
+These can defend the tank and its crew from armour-piercing incendiary ammunition rounds of 14.5×114mm and 7.62×39mm calibre from 200-metre and 30-metre ranges, respectively.
+An active protection system is also planned to be incorporated into the design.

+Further, it has been reported that the Defence Metallurgical Research Laboratory (DMRL) of the DRDO has confirmed its development of new armour with protection targets of Level 6 and Level 5B standards for the respective sections of the tank.
+Upon completion and validation, such standards are expected to defend the tanks from armour-piercing fin-stabilised discarding sabot (APFSDS) rounds of 30 mm and 25 mm calibre when fired from a distance of 500 metres, respectively.
+The upgradation is not expected to change the weight class of the vehicle.

+Powerplant

 The Zorawar tank prototype utilises a Cummins VTA903E-T760 engine which generates a power output of 760 hp.

-When sanctioned in April 2023, Zorawar was supposed to be powered by an 800 hp engine supplied by MTU Friedrichshafen, a subsidiary of Rolls-Royce.

-However, MTU could not deliver the engine until November 2023 though the engine was ready to be delivered by October 2022 due to the tough German export control regime.
-Following this, the developers switched to the American-origin Cummins engine.
+The tank was supposed to be powered by an 800 hp engine supplied by MTU Friedrichshafen, a subsidiary of Rolls-Royce Holdings, when sanctioned in April 2023.
+However, though the engine was ready to be delivered by October 2022, it was yet to be delivered until November 2023 due to the tough German export control regime.
+Thereafter, the developers switched to the American-origin Cummins engine.
 Larsen & Toubro purchased an engine directly from Cummins.
 The government also plans to ask engine manufacturer to set up an assembly or production line in India if the engine is chosen to power the production variant of the 354 tanks.

 Reports in July 2024 also suggested that Rolls-Royce has delivered MTU 8V199 engine for the light tank project.
 The Defence Research and Development Organisation is also working on a project to develop an indigenous engine for production.